ivelum/smartdate/readme.md

 </script>
 ```

-or, if you’re using RequireJS:
+or, if you're using RequireJS:

 ```html
 <script>